TechnicalInterviewPrep/twitterClone/README.md

 ##### Load
 100M total requests/day => 1150 req/second

+This traffic will be distributed unevenly throughout the day so the system should be able to handle at least a few thousand requests per second.

+The 100M requests/day are comprised of:

 10M tweets/day => 115 tweets/second
-20M favorites/day = > 230 favorites/second
+20M favorites/day => 230 favorites/second

-This traffic will be distributed unevenly throughout the day so the system should be able to handle at least a few thousand requests per second.
+Let's assume the remaining 70M requests/day are read requests.
+70M reads/day => 800 reads/sec

 ##### Data

 Storing the tweets:

 10M tweets/day => 3.65 tweets/year
-Let's aim for a solution that can efficiently store 10B tweets Let's assume that each tweet will be 140 characters.
+Let's assume that we'll need to be able to efficiently store 10B tweets
+Let's assume that each tweet will be 140 characters.
 1 char = 1 byte
 10B tweets * 140 bytes/tweet = 1.4 TB

 Storing the "follow" relations:

 2B follow relations
-Each relation will contain two user ids (the follower and the followee) Let's make each user id 4 bytes, so each follow relation will be 8 bytes 8 bytes * 2B = 16B bytes = 16 GB
+Each relation will contain two user ids (the follower and the followee)
+Let's make each user id 4 bytes, so each follow relation will be 8 bytes
+8 bytes * 2B = 16B bytes = 16 GB

 Storing the favorites: